 Motsunabe is a kind of Japanese hot pot found in Fukuoka.
 The name "Motsunabe" is a combination of the word "motsu" which means innards in Japanese and "nabe" which is a word for hot pot dishes in Japanese.

 The main ingredients of motsunabe are beef innards, cabbage, tofu, and Chinese chives.
 The soup is often miso or soy sauce based.
-After we finish eating the nabe, we add some noodles or fice into the pot to finish up the dish.

 If you are hungry, Harahetta is the place to visit because The name "Harahetta" means "I'm hungry!" in Japanese!
 A minute walk from Kayabacho station, you will get to enjoy one of the best motsunabe in Tokyo and also some fresh horse meat.